carlidel/nocs/docs/tutorial.md

 {% endraw %}
 ```

+For a complete reference on the available getters for a molecule object, please check [this reference file](./reference/molecule/molecule.md).

 ### Resetting the energy of one or more molecules

-If you want to alter the energy of a molecule and at the same time maintaining all the proportion in the energy distribution (translational and rotational) you can use these methods:
+If you want to alter the energy of a molecule and at the same time maintaining all the proportion in the energy distribution (translational and rotational) you can use these methods shown in the commented code below.

+You can make use of the tagging system even for this kind of operation.

 ```cpp
 {% raw %}